top of page

 Meet the Owner

-Matt Burnett is the Owner of Allegiant Canine Coaching and the Founder of Matty's Misfits, a non-profit that provides free training, handling, marketing, boarding, and promotion services for at-risk dogs with misunderstood bite histories.
-Matt was born and raised in Texas, on a cattle ranch with all manner of stray and feral dogs and had a dream of becoming a military war dog handler through the United States Air Force.
-When his dreams were shattered by an asthma diagnosis, Matty (as his family knows him) decided to follow the typical American system of success: go to college, get a job, get married, maybe have some kids, and work till he died. (boring)
+Matt Burnett is the Owner of Allegiant Canine Coaching and the Founder of Matty's Misfits, a non-profit that provides free training for at-risk dogs with misunderstood bite histories.
+Matt was born and raised in Texas, on a cattle farm with all manner of stray and feral dogs and had a dream of becoming a military war dog handler through the United States Air Force.
+When his dreams were shattered by an asthma diagnosis, Matt decided to follow the typical American system of success: go to college, get a job, get married, maybe have some kids, and work till he died.

 Allegiant Canine was once a full-on facility with employees, a kennel, and a ton of overhead.
-Then Matty moved into the rescue house at Rural Animal Rescue Effort after falling in love with the president of the rescue and stayed there for 4 years rehabilitating animals, training dogs, and supporting adopters as the Training Director.
-Today, single and free, he is living in an apartment with his three dogs, Mila, Milo, and Wyatt, keeping his eyes peeled for a property and a partner to start over with.
-Matty lives a very minimalist life, full of peace and joy, friends and peers.
-He considers "going nomad" and living out of his converted Chevy Suburban sometimes and gets the itch to travel.
-He enjoys horseback riding, hiking, music, spending time with family who moved up from Texas, and of course hitting the mean streets of Columbia with his two rescue Pitties and heeler.
+Then Matt moved into the rescue house at Rural Animal Rescue Effort and stayed there for 4 years rehabilitating animals, training dogs, and supporting adopters as the Training Director.
+Today, he is enjoying stress-free living with his three dogs, Mila, Milo, and Wyatt and looking for a property to start a family on.
+Matt lives a very minimalist life, full of peace and joy, friends and peers.
+He enjoys finding dive bars and local haunts, horseback riding, hiking, music, spending time with his family who moved up from Texas, and of course hitting the streets of Maury and Williamson county with his two rescue pitties and Australian Cattle Dog.

-The future of Allegiant Canine will be one of rescue, recovery, and new beginnings.
+The future of Allegiant Canine will be one of results, focusing on the long term emotional state of the dog.
 We will commit to continuously growing our skillset and capacity to serve and be a blessing to those who cannot afford our training in some way.
 We never have and never will pay for marketing.
-We will stay true to ourselves on social media and will not get obsessed with going viral or creating content for no reason.
-We will educate on topics like biological fulfillment, reactivity and aggression, and the throw away dogs epidemic that is sweeping through this country.
+We will stay true to ourselves on social media and will not get obsessed with going viral or creating content for personal promotion.
+We will educate on topics like biological fulfillment, reactivity and aggression, and the throw-away dogs epidemic that is sweeping through this country.
 We will never quit or surrender when it comes to these intense behavioral cases because there are few who are willing to stand in the gap, provide the dangerous training needed, and show the entire process on video.
-Transparency and Togetherness are our primary motivations working with clients, and we will seek to do our best each and every day.
+Transparency & Team Work are our primary motivations working with clients, and we will seek to do our best each and every day.

 bottom of page